Twaha-Rahman/e-commercify/Docs/BACKEND_API.md

 ### Analytics

-The `Analytics` API will be used to send and recieve analytics data.
+The `Analytics` API will be used to send and receive analytics data.
 The details of this API haven't been nailed down yet.